 Why are accurate tests important?

-Accurate testing allows identification of people who might need treatment, or who need to isolate themselves to prevent the spread of infection.
-Failure to detect people with COVID-19 when it is present (a false negative result) may delay treatment and risk further spread of infection to others.
-Incorrect identification of COVID-19 when it is not present (a false positive result) may lead to unnecessary further testing, treatment, and isolation of the person and close contacts.
-Correct identification of people who have previously had COVID-19 is important in measuring disease spread, assessing the success of public health interventions (like isolation), and potentially in identifying individuals with immunity (should antibodies in the future be shown to indicate immunity).
+Accurate testing allows identification of people who need to isolate themselves to prevent the spread of infection, or who might need treatment for their infection.
+Failure of diagnostic tests to detect infection with COVID-19 when it is present (a false negative result) may delay treatment and risk further spread of infection to others.
+Incorrect diagnosis of COVID-19 when it is not present (a false positive result) may lead to unnecessary further testing, treatment, and isolation of the person and close contacts.
+Accurate identification of people who have previously had COVID-19 is important in measuring disease spread and assessing the success of public health interventions.

-To identify false negative and false positive results, antibody test results are compared in people known to have COVID-19 and known not to have COVID-19.
-Study participants are classified as to whether they are known or not known to have COVID-19 based on criteria known as the ‘reference standard’.
-Many studies use samples taken from the nose and throat to identify people with COVID-19.
-The samples undergo a test called reverse transcriptase polymerase chain reaction (RT-PCR).
-This testing process can sometimes miss infection (false negative result), but additional tests can identify COVID-19 infection in people with a negative RT-PCR result.
-These include measuring clinical symptoms, like coughing or high temperature, or ‘imaging’ tests like chest X-rays.
-People known not to have COVID-19 are sometimes identified from stored blood samples taken before COVID-19 existed, or from patients with respiratory symptoms found to be caused by other diseases.
+To determine the accuracy of an antibody test in identifying COVID-19, test results are compared in people known to have (or have had) COVID-19 and in people known not to have (or have had) COVID-19.
+The criteria used to determine whether people are known or not known to have COVID-19 is called the ‘reference standard’.
+Many studies use a test called reverse transcriptase polymerase chain reaction (RT-PCR) as the reference standard, with samples taken from the nose and throat.
+Additional tests that can be used include measuring symptoms, like coughing or high temperature, or ‘imaging’ tests like chest X-rays.
+People known not to have COVID-19 are sometimes identified from stored blood samples taken before COVID-19 existed, or from patients with symptoms confirmed to be caused by other diseases.

 What did the review study?

 We wanted to find out whether antibody tests:

 - are able to diagnose infection in people with or without symptoms of COVID-19, and

 - can be used to find out if someone has already had COVID-19.